The EDCO studies: research into low level carbon monoxide exposure in emergency department patients

 The EDCO study is a enhanced surveillance study, funded by the CO Research Trust (previously the Gas Safety Trust), working in collaboration with the University of Surrey and Public Health England.

-This study is now closed to recruitment.
+This study is now closed.
 See below for results and publications.

 The EDCO study aims to: